wagnertimo/rmarketcrawlR/README.md

 * `getReserveNeeds(startDate, endDate)`: It retrieves the operating reserve needs for a specific time frame of the Netzregelverbund (NRV) based on a 4 sec resolution (source: https://www.transnetbw.de/de/strommarkt/systemdienstleistungen/regelenergie-bedarf-und-abruf).
 The data gets formatted.
 Checkout documentation for further information.

 Below you will find an example code snippet to get started.
 It is shown how to crawl the operating reserve power data.
 It should be mentioned that you have to take care of the time period for the auctions data.
 The data is weekly based from monday till sunday.
 So when you want to do operations with it in combination with needs and/or calls, the time periods have to overlap.
 It is also important that you set the logging state in the begining.
-For now there is no default value.
+Till now there is no default value for it.
 Forgetting to set the log status will break all functions.

 ```r
 # Activate the package in the workspace